Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Adversarial patch example

 \subsection{Certified detection}

 We perform our analysis by evaluating the verification map $v$ (Section \ref{section:certification}) for the original image $x$ and for the patched image $x^\prime$.
-We see that in $v(x)$ a major part of the building is certified i. e.\ for a large part of pixels $x_{i,j}$ that belong to the building we have $v(x)_{i, j}=1$.
-However, $v(x^\prime)_{i, j}=0$ for all of the building pixels.
+We see that in $v(x)$ a major part of the building is certified i. e.\ for a part of pixels $x_{i,j}$ that belong to the building and the road we have $v(x)_{i, j}=1$.
+However, $v(x^\prime)_{i, j}=0$ for those pixels.
 It means that we have detected that the prediction on this input is potentially affected by an adversarial patch.